krishna-1230/email_ai/README.md

 If emails aren't sending:
 1. Verify your SMTP settings in the `.env` file
 2. For Gmail, you'll need an App Password if you have 2FA enabled
-3. Check the email_reader.log file for specific errors
+3. Check the logs for specific errors

 ## Additional Information